Last Updated on August 7, 2022 by Max

 - Visceral obesity may increase intra-abdominal pressure and bladder pressure, which in turn aggravate lower urinary tract symptoms related to BPH.

-- Accumulation of inflammation and oxidative stress is one more mechanism of obesity and the BPH connection.
+- Accumulating inflammation and oxidative stress is another mechanism of obesity and the BPH connection.
 (Sciarra A. et al. 2008).
 Visceral fat produces inflammatory cytokines leading to chronic inflammation and contributing to oxidative stress, thus making the prostate tissue favorable to BPH.
 The size of the prostate volume corresponds to the extent and severity of the inflammation.

 How does obesity affect prostate cancer?